 Ask your doctor how many cups of fluids you should drink each day.
 In some cases, they might prescribe diuretics, commonly known as water pills, to help your body get rid of excess fluids.

-To help protect your heart and blood vessels, your doctor might encourage you to limit your consumption of alcohol.
-Drinking too much alcohol can raise your risk of a heart attack, stroke, and other health problems.
+To help protect your heart and blood vessels, your doctor might encourage you to limit your consumption of alcohol, if you drink.

-Ask your doctor if it’s safe for you to drink moderate amounts of alcohol.
+If you drink, ask your doctor whether it’s safe for you to drink moderate amounts of alcohol.

-Ask your doctor if it’s a good idea for you to restrict your calorie intake to lose weight.
-If you need help cutting calories, they may refer you a dietitian.
-Your dietitian can help you learn how to make nutrient-rich food choices, while trimming calories.
-They can also help you learn how to choose lower-calorie foods that leave you feeling full and satisfied.
+Your dietitian can help you learn how to make nutrient-rich food choices while trimming calories.
+They can also help you learn how to choose lower calorie foods that leave you feeling full and satisfied.

 Eating a nutrient-rich diet is important for supporting your physical and mental health.
 If you have heart failure, your doctor may also encourage you to limit your consumption of salt, alcohol, and other fluids.
 To help make changes to your diet, they may refer you to a dietitian.